taw00/writing-resources/Documents/wild-world-of-fonts.md

 ## Whew!

+Once you have whittled down the fonts that interest you&nbsp;.&nbsp;.&nbsp;.
+* If it is a webpage: Zoom in and out; stretch the window; make it tall; print the webpage.
+What happens?
+* If it is a manuscript: Print a handful of pages for each font and look at them and consider: Do the fonts disappear from my attention when I read the page?
+Are they easy to read?
+Print a 12pt Times New Roman comparable and make sure the font size is the same and the double-spacing for each are adequate.
+* If it is a book: Print out a handful of pages for each candidate font and compare them to books from your bookshelf.
+Again, are they attractive _and_ non-distracting?
+Does the tone of each font fit the genre of your writing?
+What do other books in your genre use for their fonts, both headings and body text?

 Fonts can lead you down a path of darkness and sorrow.
-Be careful out there, but make sure you are happy with the fonts you have chosen.
-Once you have whittled down the fonts you are interested in, print a handful of pages of each, and compare them to books on your bookshelf.
+Be careful out there.
+Just make sure you are happy with the fonts you have chosen.
 Good luck!